w3c/wai-tutorials/source/carousels/animations.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note:** The script only replaces the value of the button and its attributes.Replace the button entirely would result in a lost keyboard focus.
+**Note:** The script only replaces the value of the button and its attributes.
+Replacing the button entirely would result in loss of keyboard focus.

 {::nomarkdown}
 <%= notes_end %>